Why Buying a Second Home is a Great Investment

-One of the most common and admirable reasons to buy a vacation home is that a second home allows your family to create a new home base.
+One of the most common and admirable reasons for buying a second home that is to have a vacation home.
+Owning a vacation home allows your family to create a new home base.
 In this era of job relocation and frequent transitions, a central place for holiday gatherings or less formal get-togethers can really reinvigorate family bonds.
 Based on United States Census Bureau data, the average American will move 9 times between the ages of 18 and 45.
 While you may be staying put in the same place, your children and siblings likely are not.

 That three-bedroom on the beach will play host to grandchildren learning to make sand castles, while a mountain retreat in Colorado provides the perfect way-station for a daughter living in Portland, Oregon and a son living in Indianapolis.